Miamiohlibs/MyGuide/README.md

 The `scriptSrcAdditions` allow the LibCal and LibAnswers servers to permit certain SpringShare widgets to operate.

 The `imgSrcAdditions` allow librarian photos to load from the Libapps server on Amazon AWS.
+Note: this is deprecated as of version 2.0.4 -- Librarian photos are now stored locally in the `/public/img/cache/` folder, so image calls to external servers should not be needed.

 The `frameSrcAdditions` allow for LibCal to supply popup widgets for our librarian scheduling buttons.